Why Should You Own The Trade Desk?

 Valuation

 Currently trading at an all-time high of around $60 and a market cap of $2.5B, TTD is up 110% YTD and 100% LTM, is TTD still worth buying?
 Let’s have a look.
-With a TTM P/E at more than 70, it’s difficult to argue that TTD is a “cheap” buy, but with the type of growth it is producing and a forward P/E at around 40, there still seems to be potential long-term upsides.
+With a TTM P/E at more than 70, it’s difficult to argue that TTD is a “cheap” buy, but with the type of growth it is producing and a forward P/E at around 40, there still seem to be potential long-term upsides.

-Based on recent earnings announcement, TTD’s 2017 revenue is expected to grow at 50% year over year, but the average street estimate for 2018’s is only at 27% with EPS estimations at $1.43 and $1.5 per share for 2017 and 2018.
-It appears that the street is concerned about TTD’s ability to grow its top-line, and its ability to maintain a profit margin, as consensus sees a fast decline in TTD’s revenue growth in 2018 with average revenue growth estimate at only 27% and a small EPS growth.
+Based on recent earnings announcement, TTD’s 2017 revenue is expected to grow at 50% year over year, but the average street estimate for 2018 is only at 27% with EPS estimations at $1.43 and $1.5 per share for 2017 and 2018.
+It appears that the street is concerned about TTD’s ability to grow its top line and its ability to maintain a profit margin, as consensus sees a fast decline in TTD’s revenue growth in 2018 with average revenue growth estimate at only 27% and a small EPS growth.
 The more bullish estimate for 2018 revenue is currently at $406.8mm, representing a 33% growth.
 At the end of the day, a 50% growth rate is difficult to sustain and shouldn’t be expected.

 However, based on TTD’s strategy executions we mentioned above and its competitive advantages, the 2018 revenue projection seems reachable.
-Let’s say TTD hits the 2018 estimate, I then attempted to project TTD’s financials into 2019 with optimistic/pessimistic/neutral scenarios
+Let’s say TTD hits the 2018 estimate, I then attempted to project TTD’s financials into 2019 with optimistic/pessimistic/neutral scenarios.

 Let’s say TTD hits the 2018 estimate, we then attempted to project TTD’s financials into 2019 with optimistic/pessimistic/neutral scenarios to illustrate TTD's financial performance.